-Our total number of full-time employees as of December 31, 2017 was approximately 1,026.
+Our total number of full-time employees as of December 31, 2018 was approximately 989.
 We promote the recruitment, development and retention of well-qualified managers and employees.
-U.S., Greek, U.K., German, Luxembourg and Italian legislation provides for mandatory minimum wage levels for our employees.
+U.S., Greek, U.K. and Luxembourg legislation provides for mandatory minimum wage levels for our employees.
 Pursuant to our agreement with the union representing our Greek employees, we typically pay our employees more than the legislation requires and provide certain additional employee benefits.
 We believe that our relationship with our employees is good and we have not experienced any work stoppages due to labor unrest in the last five years.

-The following table sets forth a breakdown of employees by main category of activity:
+The following table sets forth a breakdown of employees by main category of activity: Number of Employees

-Employees

-Production process 667
+Production process 657

-General and administrative 124
+General and administrative 123

-Selling and distribution 235
+Selling and distribution 209

-1,026
+989